 407 ETR and its employees continue to serve the communities surrounding the Highway 407 ETR corridor and support its corporate social responsibility goals in the GTA.
-407 ETR directly supports many hospitals and rehabilitation centres across the GTA, including its recent participation in the annual 'Heatwave' volleyball tournament, which raises funds for childhood cancer research by the Hospital for Sick Children.
+407 ETR continued its participation in the annual 'Heatwave' volleyball tournament in support of the Hospital for Sick Children and was a proud supporter of the Rogers Tennis Cup.